History of Harvard Extension School: Computer-based and Online Education

+Harvard Extension School and Modern Development (1985 - Present)

+In 1985, University Extension was officially renamed Harvard Extension School as part of the establishment of the Harvard Division of Continuing Education, which also includes Harvard Summer School and Harvard Institute for Learning in Retirement.
+Harvard Extension School now offers over 650 courses across a variety of fields of study.

 In 1992 the Indian Computer Academy opened in Bangalore, India, a joint venture between the Extension School and an Indian businessman with offices in Bombay (India), and Dedham, Massachusetts.
 The program at the Academy was designed to consist of one year of full-time study leading to Certificate in Applied Sciences.
 From the beginning, the principals in India were treating it like a for-profit venture, and financially it was a failure.
 Harvard pulled out in 1994, but not before approximately 150 students were educated in the two years of operation.

-Roy J. Glauber, a future Nobel Prize winner, began teaching the core curriculum physics course to Extension students in 1985.
-The course was designed for advanced high school students and their teachers.
-Over 150 students and teachers from 42 schools in the Greater Boston area took part the first year, and thousands more took part in the years to come.